7 Signs your cryptocurrency investment is a scam

 What do I do if I’ve lost money to an investment scam?

 If you have lost money to an investment scam, Refundee can help you get your money back from your bank and you can fill in our fraud claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.